rayshift/translatefgo/README.md

 11th November 2020: LB4.5: The Imaginary Naval Battle Imaginary Scramble: Raise the Nautilus! is now translated with a machine translation.
 9th October 2020: Lostbelt 4, Yuga Kshetra, is now fully translated.
 Atlantis and Olympus machine translations are available for [Patreons](https://www.patreon.com/rayshift).
 17th August 2020: Summer 5 "Servant Summer Camp!" is now translated with a machine translation.
-22nd July 2020: Ooku is fully translated using a manual translation by PkFreeze.
+22nd July 2020: Ooku is fully translated using a human translation by PkFreeze.